Area Director — Residence Life

 - Experience advising student groups and /or themed residential communities.

-- Understanding of retention issues related to wellness, equity and persistence is preferred.
+- Understanding of retention issues related to wellness, equity and persistence.

-- Demonstrated experience with assessment, risk-reduction, alcohol education or student conduct is preferred.
+- Demonstrated experience with assessment, risk reduction, alcohol education or student conduct.

-Please send a resume with an accompanying cover letter, and the names, addresses and telephone numbers of three references, including a reference with direct knowledge of the applicant’s professional skills, as a single electronic file to:
+Please send a letter of application that addresses your interest in this position; a resume; and the name, position title, email address, and telephone number of three professional references, including a reference with direct knowledge of the applicant’s professional skills; as a single electronic file to: